sarvjeet24kumar/Project-Documentation/docs/index.md

 ##  Conclusion

-**CampusConnect** bridges the gap between students and college clubs by bringing all event-related activities into one digital ecosystem.
+**CampusConnect** bridges the gap between students and college  by bringing all event-related activities into one digital ecosystem.
 Its modular design, secure authentication, and API-driven structure make it a **future-ready platform** capable of scaling across web and mobile environments.